shfunc/hud-python/environments/README.md

 asyncio.run(main())
 ```

-The `trace` context manager sends a full timeline of agent actions, tool calls, and rewards to hud.so – perfect for debugging.
+The `trace` context manager sends a full timeline of agent actions, tool calls, and rewards to hud.ai – perfect for debugging.

 See `examples/01_hello_2048.py` and `examples/task_with_setup_eval.py` for larger end-to-end demos.